temach/reports/INR-Lab-1-Networking-Basics.md

 ##### Tap device is used on the host to receive data from the guest.
 Quite easy to setup.

-I created the TAP interface on the host using the NetworkManager CLI as described in this source: https://mail.gnome.org/archives/networkmanager-list/2016-January/msg00049.html
+I created the TAP interface on the host using the Network Manager CLI as described in this source: https://mail.gnome.org/archives/networkmanager-list/2016-January/msg00049.html

 Screenshot showing the configuration of the TAP interface on the host.
 ![](https://i.imgur.com/ijlpzps.png)

 To test this connection I created a new GNS3 project.
-I was extremely  unsatisfied with UbuntuCloud guest, so I diverged from the rules and experimented with using AlpineLinux and KaliLinux as a guest.
-Eventually I setteled on the KaliLinux guest.
+I was extremely  unsatisfied with Ubuntu Cloud guest, so I diverged from the rules and experimented with using Alpine-Linux and Kali-Linux as a guest.
+Eventually I settled on the Kali-Linux guest.
-Therefore this type of connection was tested with the KaliLinux guest.
+Therefore this type of connection was tested with the Kali-Linux guest.

-(I found KaliLinux guest to be by a long shot better than the Ubuntu guest.
+(I found Kali-Linux guest to be by a long shot better than the Ubuntu guest.
-First of all kali uses the familiar ifupdown and /etc/network/interfaces instead of netplan, second the kali appliance by default uses the VNC connection, I believe there are more benefits to be discovered.
+First of all Kali uses the familiar ifupdown and /etc/network/interfaces instead of netplan, second the Kali appliance by default uses the VNC connection, I believe there are more benefits to be discovered.
-A serious downside is that kali must be installed by hand on each machine in the lab, which takes time and harddrive space - 9.6GB for base install with X server.)
+A serious downside is that Kali must be installed by hand on each machine in the lab, which takes time and hard drive space - 9.6GB for base install with X server.)

-The next step was creating a kali guest in GNS3 and configuring its network and default gateway to suit the TAP interface on the host.
+The next step was creating a Kali guest in GNS3 and configuring its network and default gateway to suit the TAP interface on the host.

-Screenshot of the network configuration on the kali guest.
+Screenshot of the network configuration on the Kali guest.
 ![](https://i.imgur.com/1wjscuQ.png)

 Screenshot of the topology created in GNS3.